 |Kutools for Excel, with more than 300 handy functions, makes your jobs more easier.|

 After installing Kutools for Excel, please do as below:（Free Download Kutools for Excel Now!)

-1. Select a cell to put the adding result, and click Kutools > Formulas > Add hours to date.
+1. Select a cell to put the adding result, and click Kutools > Formula Helper > Date & Time helper.
 See screenshot:

 3. Click Ok, then drag the autofill handle over cells needed the formula, see screenshot:

 or post as a guest, but your post won't be published automatically.

 - To post as a guest, your comment is unpublished.· 10 months agoI know this is an old thread, but this doesn't work for me using KuTools.
 Does the original data have to be in a certain format?
 I've tried both general and custom (mm-dd-yyyy hh:mm:ss).
 Any help would be greatly appreciated!